Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Conclusion

 \section{Conclusion}

-We present an empirical analysis of graph-based text representation strategies for text classification by comprehensively analyzing their effectiveness across several GNN architectures and setups.
-The experiments consider a heterogeneous set of five different datasets, encompassing both short and long documents.
+We present an empirical analysis of graph representations for text classification by comprehensively analyzing their effectiveness across several GNN architectures and setups.
+The experiments consider a heterogeneous set of five datasets, encompassing short and long documents.
 The results show that the strength of graph-based models is closely tied to the textual features and the source domain of documents.
 Thus, the choice of nodes and edges is found to be crucial.
-Despite this, sequence graphs are shown to be a strong option, reaching competitive results across all considered tasks, especially for longer documents, and exceeding those of BERT.
-Along with this, we observed that pre-trained static word embeddings, instead of BERT vectors, allow reaching outstanding results on some tasks.
+Despite this, Intuitive Graphs are shown to be a strong option, reaching competitive results across all considered tasks, especially for longer documents, exceeding those of BERT and Longformer.
+Additionally, we observed that pre-trained static word embeddings, instead of BERT vectors, allow reaching outstanding results on some tasks.

-Although predefined graph construction methods have obtained good results lately, approaches for learning the graph structure may be desirable.
-This would eliminate the need for picking a design manually, being less domain-dependent.
-However, this would come at the price of diminished explainability.
-Given the capacities of current deep learning models, a graph generation strategy is prone to turning into a black-box model.

-In future work, we will expand this study with other graph representation methods for further NLP tasks, such as summarization and question answering, since they highly rely on context understanding for solving the task.
+We are enthusiastic about extending our study to further tasks in future work.
+To this end, we are releasing our code on GitHub\footnote{\url{https://github.com/Buguemar/GRTC\_GNNs}} and hope that it can grow to become a community resource.
+Additionally, we will expand this study by exploring approaches for learning the graph structure to eliminate the need for picking a design manually, being less domain-dependent.